 “Okay.”
 Dakota squatted down next to the blown tire and pried the hubcap cover off.

 Bryce continued his physical inventory of Dakota.
 He was younger than Bryce, probably mid-twenties.
-Tall, not as tall as Bryce but people seldom were.
-He was muscular, with a surprisingly trim waist and broad shoulders.
+Tall.
+Not as tall as Bryce, but people seldom were.
+He was muscular, with a trim waist and broad shoulders.

 Bryce wondered briefly what his hands would look like wrapped around Dakota’s hips.
 Would his fingers meet in the small of his back?
 Okay, that thought was probably a little gay.

 More importantly, though, Dakota was kind and generous.
-He could have kept driving, but he’d stopped.
-He’d helped Bryce without cursing him out or making fun of him any more than he deserved.
+He could have kept driving, but he’d stopped and helped Bryce without cursing him out or making fun of him any more than he deserved.